“He gives clear accessible advice and drafts well.” – Legal 500, 2021

 “Incredibly bright, with a wealth of knowledge and experience in Chancery work.” – Legal 500, 2020

 Nigel is ranked as a Leading Offshore practitioner by Legal 500.
-Nigel’s offshore work tends to focus on trust matters, although he also experience of insolvency, commercial and property disputes and professional liability claims.
+Nigel’s offshore work tends to focus on trust matters, although he also has experience in insolvency, commercial and property disputes and professional liability claims.
 He acts in domestic proceedings involving offshore structures and companies, as well as claims proceeding in offshore jurisdictions.
 His clients have included Swiss trust companies, Guernsey and Jersey trusts, and corporations based in various Caribbean jurisdictions.

-He has been called to the Bar of the Supreme Court of the Eastern Caribbean, and has appeared in court in the BVI.
+He has been called to the Bar of the Supreme Court of the Eastern Caribbean and has appeared in court in the BVI.
 His practice has taken him to Saudi Arabia and court in Guernsey and the Isle of Man.
-In the last year Nigel has undertaken two secondments with a leading international offshore law firm in Guernsey.
+In the last year, Nigel has undertaken two secondments with a leading international offshore law firm in Guernsey.